Maternity and paternity leave in Iceland

 Time - equal rights

 Extending the same benefits to mothers and fathers regarding maternity and paternity leave is an essential step toward gender equality in Iceland.
 To apply for maternity or paternity leave, please contact

 Each parent receives six months of leave, with six weeks transferable between the parents.
 However, the right to parental leave will then expire when the child reaches 24 months old.
 The extended parental leave encourages both parents to fulfill their family obligations, increases employment, and balances opportunities in the labor market.
 It is often possible to negotiate with your employer to extend your parental leave, but this will proportionally lower your income each month.

-Standard paternal leave is 80% of your average income, capped at ISK 520,000 per month (before taxes).
-There is a special scheme for students (max ISK 171,711) and people outside the workforce (max ISK 74,926).
-There is more information and statistics available, in Icelandic, at the Directorate of Labour.
+Standard maternity and paternity leave payments are 80% of your average income, capped at ISK 600,000 per month (before taxes).
+There is a special scheme for students (max ISK 184,119) and people outside the workforce (max ISK 80,341).
+More information and statistics are available, in Icelandic, at the

-More information on antenatal and postnatal care in the capital area can be found in this document from the Primary Health Care of the Capital Area.
+More information on prenatal and postnatal care can be found at the